Irmgart Wessel-Zumloh: Life

 After graduating from high school, she began studying law in 1928.
-She quit in her first year at University of Munich off this to study art with Fritz Burmann at the State Art Academy in Königsberg (then Prussia, now Kaliningrad), and later with Georg Tappert at the State Art School in Berlin.
+She quit in her first year at the Ludwig-Maximilians-Universität München (LMU) off this to study art with Fritz Burmann at the State Art Academy in Königsberg (then Prussia, now Kaliningrad), and later with Georg Tappert at the State Art School in Berlin.
 In 1932 Irmgart Zumloh passed her state examination for artistic teaching at secondary schools.
 She married the painter Wilhelm Wessel in 1934 and lived in Hemer, Recklinghausen, and Iserlohn.

 After an exhibition in 1933 in the Gustav Lübcke Museum in Hamm, the Wallraf–Richartz Museum Cologne was the first public institution to acquire graphics by Irmgart Wessel-Zumloh in 1934.
 In the Deutsche Graphikschau Görlitz and in the Wallraf-Richartz Museum Cologne, graphics by Irmgart Wessel-Zumloh were confiscated by the National Socialists as degenerate art.
 A study visit to Rome lasting several weeks became a key artistic experience.
 Through her encounter with Italian painting, she turned to oil painting, after having worked mainly with drawings and graphics.